Malpel/malpel-pathfinding/Documentation/Implementation.md

     end while
     return None                       # no goal found
 ```
-For Dijkstra's algorithm, A*, and Jump Point Search the `node_list` is a priority queue, implemented in this project as a binary minimum heap.
+For Dijkstra's algorithm, A*, and Jump Point Search the `node_list` is a priority queue, implemented in this project as a minimum heap.
 The program also uses an adjacency list for `node.neighbors()`.
 We can see that the time and space complexities for the pathfinding algorithms are as follows:

  | Algorithm | Time | Space |
  |:----------|:-----:|:-----:|